 Evaluating the program closer in time to the audit would yield more reliable results at lower cost.
 The original plan was to collect the PY2011 data in Summer 2012.
 This would have allowed participants who were audited late in 2011 time to follow through with CAC replacement while increasing the likelihood that the survey would be fielded during warm weather, when CAC would be a salient topic for the participants.
 Due to a variety of factors beyond the team’s control, the research was delayed until Fall 2012, and the telephone survey was carried out in mid-winter.
 In future, a better approach to studying CAC replacement would be to field a survey multiple times over the study period.
 For example, fielding the survey in two waves over the course of a program year would make it possible to ask questions of all participants within six to 12 months of the audit, at the very latest.
 By contrast, participants who were audited in winter of 2011 were asked questions nearly two years after their audits.
 To save on costs with this approach, the evaluation team could report on the results annually or even every other year, reusing the analysis programming and keeping interim reporting brief.

-Table 4-13 and Table 4-14
+Manual J Site Results

+The following tables indicate the results of the Manual J load calculations for the installed units.
+For each sample point, we divided the Manual J load calculation by the rated capacity of the installed unit in tons (“Manual J Calculation Per Unit Ton” field).
+This field represents the BTUh cooling load needed per ton installed.
+The final field in the table (ratio) captures the relationship between the Manual J calculation per ton and the cooling capacity of a ton (12,000 BTUh).
+This field is provided to to simplify the comparison of calculated load vs. installed load.
+A perfectly sized unit would have a ratio of 1.0 and each ratio less than or greater than that would be under-sized or over-sized, according to the Manual J calculations.

+Manual J Results (2012 Sample)